Dr Hemant R Ojha

 Conserving Himalayan foothills (churia) featured in Kathmandu Post

-- Aryal, K, H laudari, and H Ojha (Under review, 2019) To What extent Nepal’s Community Forestry contribute to Sustainable Development Goals?
+- Aryal, K, H laudari, and H Ojha (2019) To What extent Nepal’s Community Forestry contribute to Sustainable Development Goals?
 An Institutional Interaction Perspective, International Journal of Sustainable Development and World Ecology

 - Ojha, H; Dil Khatri, K K Shrestha, B Adhikari (under review, 2018) Living with the landslide: Investigating institutional limits to adaptation in the Nepal Himalayas; International Journal of Disaster Risk Reduction